Tranquillity Base > mChapters > User Guide

 Opening Files

-The text data of chapter marker titles are stored in a text track.
-To create a new text track, do one of the following.
+Chapter titles are stored in a text track.
+To create a new text track, do one of the following:

-You can add multiple text tracks for each language.
+You can add multiple text tracks for different languages.

 macOS 11 or earlier